Carrots: 5 Side Effects You Should Know

 Illustration: StyleCraze Design Team

 Carrots are highly nutritious root vegetables with many medicinal properties.
 If taken regularly, their rich antioxidant profile can benefit you in many ways.
 However, excess consumption of carrots (having more than four per day) may lead to several side effects.
-This is equally true with carrot juice.
-A cup (236 grams) of carrot juice contains over 45,000 IU of vitamin A. Overconsumption of carrots may cause vitamin A toxicity, allergies, flatulence, and skin discoloration.
+This is equally true for carrot juice too.
+There are many carrot juice benefits such as promoting weight loss, enhancing vision, and improving digestive health.
+However, a cup (236 grams) of carrot juice contains over 45,000 IU of vitamin A. So, overconsumption of the juice may cause vitamin A toxicity, allergies, flatulence, and skin discoloration.
 It is also unsafe for infants.
-Hence, eat them in the recommended amounts to avoid any adverse reactions.
+Hence, consume carrots in the recommended amounts to avoid any adverse reactions.
 Consult your health care provider in case of any medical emergencies.

 Frequently Asked Questions